quizworks/easy-lms-scss-styleguide/README.md

 ### Extend directive

 `@extend` should be avoided because it has unintuitive and potentially dangerous behavior, especially when used with nested selectors.
 Even extending top-level placeholder selectors can cause problems if the order of selectors ends up changing later (e.g. if they are in other files and the order the files are loaded shifts).
 Gzipping should handle most of the savings you would have gained by using `@extend`, and you can DRY up your stylesheets nicely with mixins.
+Furthermore, this is usually a sign that your component is too big and needs to be split up into separate components.

 ### Nested selectors
 **Do not nest selectors more than three levels deep!**